phpvms/docs/docs/developers/building-assets.md

 nodejs and npm are required to build.
 Follow the [instructions for your platform](https://nodejs.org/en/download/) to install `nodejs`.
-After installing it, run the following in your phpVMS folder (the same directory as the `package.json` file).
+After installing it, run the following in your phpvms folder (the same directory as the `package.json` file).
 This installs webpack and the associated dependencies into `node_modules`.